 It is likely you’ve seen the Mara on the big screen in numerous nature documentaries, TV series, and even movies.
 BBC’s Big Cat Diaries followed several big cats around the Masai Mara.
 Of course, any film buff will be well familiar with Kenya and the Mara from the movie “Out of Africa.“

 There are few natural events in the world that can compare to the spectacle that is The Great Migration.
-Between Tanzania and Kenya a massive herd of nearly 1,300,000 wildebeest, 500,000 Thomson gazelle, 200,000 zebra, 97,000 topi, and 18,000 eland migrate in search of fresh grass.
+Between Tanzania and Kenya a massive herd of nearly 1,300,000 wildebeest, 500,000 Thomson gazelle, 200,000 zebra, 97,000 topi, and 18,000 elands migrate in search of fresh grass.
 These safari animals run in monstrous herds and move between the Serengeti and the Masai Mara producing an amazing sight.

 The greatest wildlife show on earth draws a crowd.
 We visited the park in the green season.
 However, due to our changing environment, the rains arrived much later in the year and despite visiting in mid-April we witnessed the first of the rains.

 The landscape of the Mara is largely open grasslands with seasonal rivers cutting through.
 Covering 1,510 square km or 583 square miles the park occupies a small section of the greater Serengeti-Mara ecosystem.
-At the southern most border of the park lies Tanzania and the Serengeti National Park.
-The North, West, and Eastern are bordered by Maasai communities who live as pastoralist.
+At the southernmost border of the park lies Tanzania and the Serengeti National Park.
+The North, West, and Eastern are bordered by Maasai communities who live as pastoralists.

 Set inside the Great Rift Valley, the park is considered a UNESCO World Heritage Site.
 The western border of the park ends at the Esoit Escarpment which is the western side of the Great Rift Valley.
 Asides from the rolling grasslands you can also find forested river banks, acacia woodlands, swamps, and thickets.